 And this is exactly what makes investing money quite complicated for beginners – there is always a possibility of losing money as well.
 However, there is an uncomplicated alternative – Inyova.
 Create an investment strategy for free, based on topics that are important to you.
 There’s no obligation to invest if you decide it’s not right for you.

-All of this makes investing in Switzerland very complicated.
-This is why it is important to take time to understand your options first.
-Whether you want to invest your money in Swiss real estate, or you are interested in sustainable equities in Switzerland; whether you are looking for the best ETF investments in Switzerland, invest your money in funds or whether you are simply fundamentally interested in how to best invest in Switzerland: our detailed guide is designed to give you all the basics you need to help you decide how to invest in Switzerland successfully, in a way that’s right for you.
+Whether you want to invest your money in Swiss real estate, sustainable stocks, ETFs, funds or you are simply interested in finding out how to best invest money in Switzerland: our detailed guide is designed to give you all the basics you need to help you decide how to invest in Switzerland successfully, in a way that’s right for you.

 Let’s take a look!

 When is the right time to invest in Switzerland?

 Before investing your money, you might ask yourself what time is right to get started.
 Is now a good time or should you wait until the economic situation has changed?

 Unfortunately, there is no right answer to this question.
 Investors are always hoping for the lowest price when they decide to buy the stock or bond of their choice.
 Stock market experts are looking closely at every movement of the market and they are making forecasts that you can use as a support to make up your mind – but even their prognosis can be wrong.